 Mr. Fehr pointed out that there was also a bit of a wait-and-see attitude given last week’s strong US labor market data, the expected release on Friday of the Canadian jobs report and the release of the minutes of the last meeting of the Federal Reserve of the United States.

-While most expect interest rates to be raised by half a percentage point at upcoming Fed and Bank of Canada meetings to combat runaway inflation, there is some uncertainty about how the Fed will reduce its balance sheet.
+While most expect interest rates to be raised by half a percentage point at upcoming Fed and Bank of Canada meetings to combat runaway inflation, there is some uncertainty regarding how the Fed will reduce its balance sheet.

 “Monetary policy, particularly the pace of rate hikes by the Fed and the Bank of Canada and global central banks as a whole, is really going to be the driving factor in markets for the rest of this year,” he said.
 Mr. Fehr during an interview.